 Hamlet A.D.D. is a feature film which re-imagines Shakespeare’s timeless play as a bizarre and hilarious tour through the ages.
 The film was written, directed, and produced by Bobby Ciraldo & Andrew Swant of Special Entertainment.
-A preview screening took place at the Los Angeles Museum of Contemporary Art (MoCA) in April 2014.
+A work-in-progress preview screening took place at the Los Angeles Museum of Contemporary Art (MoCA) in April 2014.
 For photos from the event go HERE.

 Hamlet is an easily distracted prince who is not quite ready to do the task at hand.
 Challenged to kill his uncle Claudius by the ghost of his recently dead dad, Hamlet enthusiastically proceeds to do everything but.

 The epic story begins in 1602 and leaps chronologically through time to the present, then into the distant future.
 From practicing stage acting in the 1800s to producing a television drama in the 1950s, from dancing at the discothèque in the 1970s to culinary prankery in the distant future, Hamlet always manages to find something to distract himself from taking revenge for his father’s murder.

 This visually stunning film features live-action characters in a colorful cartoon world.